Speed of gravity: Static fields

 The speed of physical changes in a gravitational or electromagnetic field should not be confused with "changes" in the behavior of static fields that are due to pure observer-effects.
 These changes in direction of a static field are, because of relativistic considerations, the same for an observer when a distant charge is moving, as when an observer (instead) decides to move with respect to a distant charge.
 Thus, constant motion of an observer with regard to a static charge and its extended static field (either a gravitational or electric field) does not change the field.
 For static fields, such as the electrostatic field connected with electric charge, or the gravitational field connected to a massive object, the field extends to infinity, and does not propagate.
-Motion of an observer does not cause the direction of such a field to change, and by symmetrical considerations, changing the observer frame so that the charge appears to be moving at a constant rate, also does not cause the direction of its field to change, but requires that it continue to "point" in the direction of the charge, at all distances from the charge.
+Motion of an observer does not cause the direction of such a field to change, and by symmetrical considerations, changing the observer frame so that the charge appears to be moving at a constant rate, also does not cause the direction of its field to change, but requires that it continues to "point" in the direction of the charge, at all distances from the charge.

 The consequence of this is that static fields (either electric or gravitational) always point directly to the actual position of the bodies that they are connected to, without any delay that is due to any "signal" traveling (or propagating) from the charge, over a distance to an observer.
 This remains true if the charged bodies and their observers are made to "move" (or not), by simply changing reference frames.
 This fact sometimes causes confusion about the "speed" of such static fields, which sometimes appear to change infinitely quickly when the changes in the field are mere artifacts of the motion of the observer, or of observation.

 In such cases, nothing actually changes infinitely quickly, save the point of view of an observer of the field.
 For example, when an observer begins to move with respect to a static field that already extends over light years, it appears as though "immediately" the entire field, along with its source, has begun moving at the speed of the observer.
 This, of course, includes the extended parts of the field.
 However, this "change" in the apparent behavior of the field source, along with its distant field, does not represent any sort of propagation that is faster than light.